 Your LinkedIn profile picture is your opportunity to let people know that you are happy, confident and approachable.
 If you post a profile photo that portrays you as negative, threatening or grumpy it is unlikely that people will want to employ you.
-Furthermore, it is unlikely that you will get the chance to overcome this belief in a job interview.
+And you probably won’t get the chance to overcome this belief in a job interview.

 Research shows that even when exposed to a photograph of a stranger for just 100 milliseconds (or one-tenth of a second), people make judgements on factors including likeability, attractiveness, trustworthiness, competence and aggressiveness.